Teaching support from the UK’s largest provider of in-school maths tuition

 This article contains a summary of the three NTP routes and other funding available for tuition.
 You can find more information about the National Tutoring Programme here.

-According to the latest information from the National Tutoring Programme, each pupil eligible for Pupil Premium will receive a minimum of £67.50 in ring-fenced funding to spend on tutoring in the next academic year.
+According to the latest information from the National Tutoring Programme, each pupil eligible for Pupil Premium will receive a minimum of £67.50 in ring-fenced funding to spend on tutoring this academic year.
 Schools are given the flexibility and choice to use this funding to support any student.

 What you should know about the National Tutoring Programme

-• In 2022/23, it can be used to cover up to 60% of the cost incurred to school for tuition, up to a maximum hourly per-pupil rate of £18 (rising to £47 in special schools)
+• In 2023/24, it is used to cover up to 50% of the cost incurred to school for tuition, up to a maximum hourly per-pupil rate of £18 (rising to £47 in special schools)

 • Schools have the flexibility to manage their own allocation.
 They can pay above or below the assumed cost of £18 per hour, but NTP funding can only be used to cover costs within the guidelines above.